(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 The Women Who Money Team interviewed Paul, and he shared that many students are intimidated by money because they associate it with math.
-Cash Crunch games aim to change students attitude toward money!
-Paul wants kids to realize they’ll deal with money daily and a basic understanding of math can help them make better financial decisions.
+Cash Crunch games aim to change students' attitudes toward money!
+Paul wants kids to realize they'll deal with money daily and a basic understanding of math can help them make better financial decisions.

 A family board game called Cash Crunch Junior is for ages 7-12.
 It encourages family conversations about money, social responsibility and family values.